Use our teacher resume examples and tips to create a professional resume that showcases your skills, work history and passion for teaching.

 In 1-3 sentences, explain the value you’d add to the teaching position you’re seeking.
 You don’t have much time to draw your reader in, so make sure your concise statement is only filled with the essentials.
 Your summary statement should describe you: your teaching specializations, skills or interests.

-A summary statement would look like:
+A professional summary for resume would look like:

 Compassionate teacher with expertise in organizing and implementing educational games and activities, assisting with homework assignments and assisting students in developing good habits and behavior.
 Experienced in supervising large groups of students simultaneously along with building strong rapport with faculty, students and caregivers.

 Objective statements are usually a one-sentence statement of purpose which clarifies the type of position someone is seeking.
-Objectives are one place where it’s acceptable to switch from third person to first person,for example, using the pronoun “my”.
+Objectives are one place where it’s acceptable to switch from third person to first person, for example, using the pronoun “my”.

 Committed teaching assistant, excited to launch a career as a geography teacher.
 Highly knowledgeable in key child development theories.
 Successful in building rapport with students and helping lead plans along with developing new learning activities.

-For your skills section, have your most relevant skills that best suit the job you are applying for near the top of your document.
+For your resume skills section, have your most relevant skills that best suit the job you are applying for near the top of your document.
 You can use specified sections for languages or specific training programs, and provide a detailed showcase of your soft skills in either a Professional Skills or Summary of Qualifications section depending on the format.
 Make sure to read the job description thoroughly and incorporate the skills and requirements they are looking for, paying special attention to things like years of experience for a particular program or discipline, e.g., an employer wanting someone with 30 Day Substitute Teaching Permit or State Teaching Credential along with a minimum of 2 years of teaching experience.

 Other qualifications to include in your skills sections would be: